Notifications

 Improving democratic processes and access to justice

-New legislation would address long ballots, ensure legal aid funding, improve lawyer regulation and increase court capacity.
+New legislation addresses long ballots, ensures legal aid funding, improves lawyer regulation and increases court capacity.

 Ministry responsible: Justice